What to write in your baby photo book

 Blink and you’ll miss it – that’s sometimes how it feels in our children’s early days.
 They’ll go from sitting to crawling to walking and running so quickly that it can become hard to hold on to memories of how they were and how you felt at the very beginning – and that’s where a baby photo book from photobox can help.

-We have a huge range of pre-designed themes to make creating your baby photo book easy – because the design work’s already done, you just need to add your snaps and captions.
+We have a huge range of pre-designed themes to make creating your photo book easy – because the design work’s already done, you just need to add your snaps and captions.
 However, some new parents can be stumped when it comes to writing something to accompany their pictures.
 In this blog, we’ll give you suggestions of how to create a baby book where pictures and words combine to make your memories come to life on the page.

 Introduce your little one